Evergreen Ancestry is run by Anne Mealia, a professional genealogist and family historian and AGRA Member.

 I have been carrying out my own family history research in Yorkshire and Ireland for many years and I have an MA in History and a Higher Certificate in Genealogy from the IHGS (Institute of Heraldic and Genealogical Studies).
 I previously worked as a librarian and records manager in universities and local government and this has given me an in depth knowledge of records and archives and their historical context.

 I am very active in Hebden Bridge Local History Society where I am a member of the committee and Assistant Librarian and also provide regular help and advice sessions for those researching their family history.
-I am a guide for Calderdale Heritage Walks (http://www.calderdaleheritagewalks.org.uk/current.html), planning and running historic walks in the local area.
-My study into the surname Pickersgill is registered with the Guild of One Name Studies and I have had several articles published on local historical walks.
+A guide for Calderdale Heritage Walks, I plan and run historic walks in the local area and I have had several articles published on historical walks.
+My study into the surname Pickersgill is registered with the Guild of One Name Studies .

 I have a PTLLS qualification to teach adults and run regular courses on family history at Calderdale Adult Learning and can provide one to one tuition.